Optimal Protocols for Continual Learning via Statistical Physics and Control Theory: Results and applications

-\paragraph{Multi-task learning from scratch.} We also consider a multi-task setting (see Fig.~\ref{fig:multitask}) where both tasks must be learned from scratch within a fixed number of epochs corresponding to a total training time $\alpha_F$.
+\paragraph{Multi-task learning from scratch.} We also consider a multi-task setting (see Fig.~\ref{fig:multitask}) where both tasks must be learned from scratch within a fixed number of steps, corresponding to a total training time $\alpha_F$.
 We first consider sequential learning, i.e., training only on task $1$ for $\alpha < \alpha_F/2$, then only on task $2$, or vice versa.
 As shown in Fig.~\ref{fig:multitask}\textbf{a)} sequential learning leads to catastrophic forgetting, with the worst performance observed at intermediate task similarity.
-In contrast, using a randomly interleaved strategy, where examples from both tasks are presented in equal proportion but in random order, shows significant improvement.
+In contrast, a randomly interleaved strategy, where examples from both tasks are presented in equal proportion but in random order, shows significant improvement.
 This approach can exploit task similarity, leading to a monotonic decrease in average loss as $\gamma$ increases.
 The optimal strategy, displayed in Fig.~\ref{fig:multitask}\textbf{b-e)} for various values of $\gamma$, follows a structured interleaved protocol that further enhances performance.
-Contrary to the continual learning framework, the optimal structure gives only marginal gain over the plain interleaved stratetegy and does not offer a clear a posteriori interpretation.
+Contrary to the continual learning framework, the optimal structure gives only marginal gain over the plain interleaved strategy.
+This observation aligns with our pseudo-optimal strategy, which suggests employing interleaved replay once performance on both tasks becomes comparable.